Respite as banks, others accept old N500, N1,000 notes

 “Though people are still used to paying for their goods through transfers, I think with time they will embrace accepting the old notes.”

-Also speaking, a trader identified as Iya Deborah, said that she has never rejected the old note even after the President’s broadcast.
+Also speaking, a trader identified as Iya Deborah, said that she has never rejected the old note even after the President broadcast.

 “Some of my fellow traders have not been collecting the money but they collect transfers either direct or via Point of Sales, PoS”, she said.